justineaniko/csarch-virtual-exhibit/README.md

 - Understood the Git workflow for collaborative development, including cloning repositories, pulling changes, committing, and pushing updates.
 - Finding a way to override the article page color.
 - Finding a way to turn References into a list-style.

+### After mid-progress:
 - Found a way to turn the Trivia Questions into carousel form
 - Learned how to add scoring to the Trivia Questions and a way to restart
+- Turning the timeline into a scroll box

 ### Challenges Encountered